andresterba/streamstatus/README.md

 ## Run

-Simply run with `streamstatus show` to see all streamers.
+Simply run `streamstatus show` to see all streamers.

 ```
 ~ streamstatus show